Warlord-K/IITISoC-22-AI-ML-21-Tumor-Detection/README.md

 ### InceptionResNet V2

 InceptionResNetV2 is a convolutional neural network that is trained on more than a million images from the ImageNet database.
 The network is 164 layers deep and can classify images into 1000 object categories, such as keyboard, mouse, pencil, and many animals.
-It is an extension of the Inception architecture applied in conjunction with residual blocks [2].
+It is an extension of the Inception architecture applied in conjunction with residual blocks.
 Fig. 9 shows the model architecture of InceptionResNetV2.

 ![1_CYRgf1i1q_4hx5AcdcaSEg](https://user-images.githubusercontent.com/104026985/184413347-fb0b7429-47bf-4cfe-b0d9-f6078287dfb0.jpg)
 <p align="center">Fig 9: Model Architecture for InceptionResNet V2.</p>